 Assuming the availability of funding, students in good standing will receive at least the minimum stipend for Bioengineering PhD students.
-The stipend for the 2023-24 academic year is \$36,500 annually, paid in equal installments over twelve months.
+The stipend is paid in 26 equal installments over twelve months.
+Students are paid biweekly.
+The payroll schedule can be found at https://controller.rice.edu/payroll-schedules.